WhyIsEvery4thYearAlwaysBad/CmdMenuGenerator/README.md

 # Disclaimer

-Any responsibilities that comes with using this compiler (such as not spamming chat binds) are soley bound to the user.
+Any responsibilities that comes with using this generator (such as not spamming chat binds) are soley bound to the user.
 The creator (WhyIsEvery4thYearAlwaysBad or Amicdict) does not bear any responsibility for bans/mutes from malicious use of this program caused by other users of this program.